awsdocs/aws-powershell-user-guide/README.md

 ## Contributing fixes and updates

-To contribute your own documentation fixes or updates, please use the Github-standard procedures for [forking the repository](https://help.github.com/articles/fork-a-repo/) and submitting a [pull request](https://help.github.com/articles/using-pull-requests/)
+To contribute your own documentation fixes or updates, please use the GitHub-standard procedures for [forking the repository](https://help.github.com/articles/fork-a-repo/) and submitting a [pull request](https://help.github.com/articles/using-pull-requests/)